From £33,8957

 On our brief blast around a tight and twisty kart track, the Veloce's performance was promising.
 Those beefed-up suspension components keep roll in check but do allow a sense of the weight transfer around the chassis in tight corners.
 There's also plenty of turn-in bite and the trick diff does a good job of finding traction as you power out of corners.

 Yes, the nose will run wide of the apex if you’re overly boisterous with your inputs mid-corner, and you can feel a dip in traction as you really start to unload the inside front tyre, but after a couple of quick laps, you quickly adapt your driving style to get the most out of the Junior.
 It’s a car that’s fun and rewarding to push to the limit, and not just in the context of small crossovers.
-Crucially, though, it is fun - although we'll wait to see how it deals with the unique demands of a British B-road before giving it our full seal of approval.
+Crucially, though, it is fun - although we will wait to see how it deals with the unique demands of a British B-road before giving it our full seal of approval.

 MPG & RUNNING COSTS